All Episodes

 Back then, there were limited resources for victims of sexual abuse, particularly for boys.

-Excuse me, can any anyone honestly deny that the justice system would have treated the Menendez sisters more leniently?
+Can anyone honestly deny that the justice would have treated, excuse me, can anyone honestly deny that the justice system would have treated the Menendez sisters more leniently?

 Eric and Lyle were condemned before the trial even began.

-And most Americans, I'll keep it a thousand child, most Americans don't even know about this case like that because this case was overshadowed by the O.J.
-Simpson case, right?
+Most Americans don't even know about this case like that because this case was overshadowed by the OJ Simpson case, right?

-The OJ Simpson case, just so you guys know, was the biggest trial in American history.
+The O.J.
+Simpson case, just so you guys know, was the biggest trial in American history.

-Chat, tell me if you guys agree.
+Give me ones if you guys agree.

-Give me ones if you guys agree, give me twos if you guys don't agree.
+Give me twos if you guys don't agree.

 I think the O.J.
 Simpson case was the biggest trial in American history by fucking far.

-By far, I think it was the biggest trial.
+I think it was the biggest trial.

-Um it lasted for several months, took forever.
+It lasted for several months, took forever.

-Um, it was it was huge.
+Man, it was huge.

-Let's uh go on over here.
+Let's go on over here.

-So this fast forward to today.
+So this, fast forward to today.

-Murders in American history now, new evidence is being examined in the case.
+Now, new evidence is being examined in the case.

 It was one of the most notorious murders in American history.

-Yeah, I think this was bigger than my yeah, I think it was bigger than Michael Jackson's case, too, guys.
+Yeah, I think this was bigger than my, yeah, I think it was bigger than Michael Jackson's case too, guys.

 Yep.

-Someone in the rumble chat asked.
+Someone in the Rombo Chat has.

-CNN's Camilla Bernal is in Los Angeles.
+CNN's Camila Bernal is in Los Angeles, Camila.

 What are you learning?